ebi-pf-team/interproscan-docs/docs/HowToInstall.rst

     nextflow run ebi-pf-team/interproscan6 \
       -profile <executor, containerRuntime> \
       --input <path to input FASTA> \
-      --datadir <path to the downloaded InterPro data dir> \
+      --datadir <path to the downloaded InterPro data dir>
-      --download

 ``InterProScan6`` supports using Docker, Singularity and Apptainer, on Linux, MacOS, Windows, SLURM and LSF when using this method.
 To use an alternative scheduler or container runtime you will need to set up a local installation.

-You can exclude the ``--download`` flag if the data is already available in the specified data directory.

 Option B: Install from source
 -----------------------------